Nitinguptadu/Faster-R-CNN-model-deployment-using-flask-on-local-host/README.md

 after putting model and config file in model dir use visual studio and run the server.py in it's terminal to run it on local host using flask

+keras-tensorflow-model-deployment.ipynb is aws sagemaker tutorial for deploy pretrain model which is trained on local machine using gpu gtx 1650

 ![Screenshot from 2020-02-03 19-22-35](https://user-images.githubusercontent.com/45600643/73658686-c9b27a80-46ba-11ea-9f26-1e6394e218f7.png)